CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Create the app code

 1. Create a `src` directory for your app code.
-When we build the app, webpack will automatically produce distribution files in a directory named `dist`.
+When you build the app, webpack will automatically produce distribution files in a directory named `dist`.
 2. Create the files `index.html` and `index.js` in the `src` directory added in step 1.
 3. Add the following code to `src/index.html`
 ```